Loreto Area Cruisers Guide

 Has ATM machines affiliated with major banks, we have used many times with no problems.

-Condiments, beans bulk herbs, spices, nuts, grains, dried fruits, international ingredients like coconut milk, gluten free items.
-Also some frozen prepared items.
+Condiments, beans bulk herbs, spices, nuts, grains, dried fruits, international ingredients like coconut milk, and gluten free items.
 Proprietor Gabriel Vasquez is a treasure.
 Ask him for his Chilean raisins.
-His olive oil (in unmarked bottle) is very nice too.
+His olive oil (in unmarked bottle) is very nice.
+Ask about his 4-wheeler tours too!

 Salvatierra @ Indepencia across from Pescador market